Knowledge Base

 What Is Google Speed Index Score?

 Speed Index is a score that measures how quickly the content of a web page is displayed visually.
 Introduced in 2012, Speed Index metric has become critical for evaluating website performance.
-In 2018, Google announced that page speed would also serve as a ranking factor for mobile searches, highlighting the growing importance of fast-loading pages for mobile users.
+Since 2021, Google's Page Experience update has made Core Web Vitals (which include loading performance) a confirmed ranking factor for all searches, with mobile-first indexing prioritizing mobile performance.

 Why is Page Speed Important?